 This course is considers the more advanced concepts of digital image processing.
 The topics include image reconstruction, noise sources and techniques for noise removal, information theory, image compression, video compression, wavelet transformations, frequency-domain based applications, morphological operations, and modern digital image watermarking and steganography algorithms.
 Emphasis is placed on applications and efficient algorithmic implementation using the student’s computer programming language of choice, technical presentation, and technical writing.

 Choose one of the following:

 Students create models for animation in three-dimensional software.
 Students learn various modeling, texturing, and lighting techniques that apply to animation and digital cinematography.
 Students' model, texture and light three-dimensional environments.

-Digital Effects and Compositing
+Digital Effects & Compositing

-This course offers hands-on experience in manipulating live action video and applying digital effects.
+This course will offer hands-on experience in manipulating live action video and applying digital effects.
 There is an emphasis on digital compositing using rotoscoping, image tracking, alpha channels and transparency.
 Composites may be accomplished through green screen shooting, transfer modes, masks, and/or traveling mattes.
 Node based compositing will also be addressed as well.

 Image Capture and Production Technology

 This course offers a full investigation of image capture technologies used in contemporary motion picture production.
 Historical image generation techniques will be provided as an introduction to modern media and equipment.
 Fundamental characteristics of silver halide photochemical imaging systems will be explored with emphasis on typical metrology and imaging properties.
 Electronic image capture will also be presented in the context of fundamental imaging properties.
 Standard film and video workspaces and workflows will be examined as a direct introduction to post-production technologies to be presented in subsequent motion picture science courses.